xuanhong2/landing_page/README.md

 # landing_page
-I will use this page as a easy access portfolio towards the projects within my github.
+I will use this page as an easy access portfolio towards the projects within my github.